Jason-D123/comp122-s23/README.md

         echo 'source $HOME/classes/comp122/.profile.comp122'  >> .profile
         ```

-     1. Ensure the MARS IDE is appropriately registered with your computer:
+     1. For System Security reasons, you must register the MARS IDE with the Operating System.
-        - Open up Exporer (Windows) or Finder (Mac)
+        - Open up File Explorer (Windows) or Finder (Mac)
-        - Naviage to the COMP122 bin directory:  ~/classes/comp122/bin/
+        - Navigate to the COMP122 bin directory:  ~/classes/comp122/bin/
+        - First Double-click the MARS_4.jar icon, notice that you receive the message: <br>
+            "Mars4_5.jar” cannot be opened because it is from an unidentified developer.
-        - Control-click the Mars4_5.jar icon, then choose Open from the shortcut menu
+        - Control-click the Mars4_5.jar icon, then choose Open from the shortcut menu<br>
-        - Click Open
+        - Click Open: to validate

   1. Test your local environment.
 First open a new terminal and execute the following commands:
      ```